New Homes

 Check what’s included

-If the rental property is advertised as furnished, ask exactly what is included and check the condition of the furnishings.
-If some of them look a bit worse for wear, ask if the landlord can replace them before you move in.
+If the property is advertised as furnished, clarify exactly what is included within the tenancy and check the condition of any furnishings.

 It’s all in the details